Henrik Walter Strombotne

 Christopher E Strombotne

-Brother Chris, while stationed at Los Alamitos training, field lost his life (1943) in an accident stateside.
-He and his student in one aircraft touched wings or otherwise collided with a similar aircraft during a flight formation training exercise.
+Brother Chris, while stationed stateside at the Los Alamitos Navy Training Field in 1943, lost his life in an accident.
+He and his student in one aircraft touched wings or otherwise collided with a similar aircraft during a naval flight formation training exercise.